 We were certainly feeling the effects of the climate change this day.
 This section had been more of the mosaic fire affected area, switching from stands of beautiful ponderosa pine forest to juniper and manzanita to even some patches of barren red earth.
 A 2002 fire, the state’s largest in history at the time, had impacted the entire area between Forest Lakes and Show Low.
 The tread was very dry, sandy, and dusty all day.
 Gusts of wind pelted us with dust.
 I kept my face covered with my buff all day, both for the sun and dust.
 I really wanted to put up my umbrella.
 We both tried for a little bit but the exposed areas led to too much wind…just when we needed the shade the most.

 Several tanks that were reported to hold water in the spring were all dry.
 We were glad we carried water so far, otherwise we would have had to go to the highway to beg water or hitch to a nearby settlement.
 Some tank water would have been nice to wash the dust off at least.
 My feet were caked with dirt.
-I can’t bring myself to sleep this way, so I used some precious water to wipe off the mess, along with a wetwipe.
+I couldn’t bring myself to sleep this way, so I used some precious water to wipe off the mess, along with a wetwipe.
 Camp was made in a somewhat exposed wide pine canyon, but it could have been a lot worse.
 I took an advil pm and put earplugs in to drown out the noise of the wind.
-I cringe to think what might happen to my tent every time a gust comes through, but not if I can’t hear.
+I cringed to think what might happen to my tent every time a gust came through, but not if I couldn’t hear.
 Dead to the world, I got a much needed restful night of sleep.
 It was a long, hot, exposed day.
 Such conditions really take your energy.